Dr. Shirley's Web Courses

 - AD 1919, March

-- Italy lands forces at Antalya to ensure their mandate over southwest Turkey (promised to them for entering WWI on the side of the Entente)
+- Italy landed forces at Antalya to ensure their mandate over southwest Turkey which had promised to them for entering WWI on the side of the Entente

 - AD 1919, May 6

-- Greek forces, escorted by British and French naval units, occupy Smyrna in reaction to Italian invasion
+- Greek forces, escorted by British and French naval units, occupied Smyrna in reaction to Italian invasion

 - AD 1919-1922